-BEVEL SQUARE TO TABLE (FIG. 2, 7, 8)
+BEVEL SQUARE TO TABLE (FIG. 7)

 To align the blade square to the rotary table, lock the arm in the down position.
 Place a square against the blade taking care to not have the square on top of a tooth.
 Loosen the bevel lock knob (L) and ensure the arm is firmly against the 0° bevel stop.
-Move the 0° bevel stop adjusting screw (O) as necessary so that the blade is at 0° bevel to the table.
-Ensure the bevel override levers (N) are pushed inward to obtain an accurate adjustment.
+Move the 0° bevel stop adjusting screw (T) as necessary so that the blade is at 0° bevel to the table.